 Apparently, it is 6 weeks until Christmas!
 If you are anything like me, that means starting the Christmas baking frenzy.
 So many cookies can be made ahead and frozen until that time in need.
 These particular sugar cookies freeze great, decorated or not.
 Even the dough can be frozen in advance if you prefer to do it that way.
 So, there are so many things you can get ahead of before the Christmas season.

 You can decorate these cookies however you like.
 We are partial to coconut, chocolate and sugared nuts.
 As you will see below.
 I like to mix and match them up to make them fun and pretty.
-We will be making others later that will have icing, but those will be closer to Christmas.

 2 Cups/250 grams flour